Hiyori-API/hiyori-cli/readme.md

 In the event an entry from a source does not contain relational IDs or mapping provided by sources, the metadata will be used to find the relation instead.

-## WIP
-This is a work in progress.

-# Disclaimer
+> [!IMPORTANT]
-- Hiyori is not affiliated with any sources
-- You are responsible for the usage of this tool.
+> Hiyori is not affiliated with any sources.
+You are responsible for the usage of this tool.
 Please be respectful towards the terms and conditions set by these sources.